Skip to content

 Supplementary to WorldbuildingSynthesis.
 Detailed descriptions of the major locations in the world of Disruption.

-Kyanos (Kyanos)¶
+Kyanos (Kyanos)

 Literally translated: "Lapis Lazuli"

-A center of commerce, innovation, and trade located in a vast desert beside a river that flows down from the Giant's Teeth mountains to the northwest.
+A center of commerce, innovation, and trade located in a vast desert beside a river that flows down from the Giant's Teeth mountains to the north.
 In its prime, Kyanos was home to hundreds of thousands and was the largest city in the known world.
 Analogous to real-world Petra or Egypt in its golden age — a melting pot of cultures.

 Kyanos was originally founded by a tribe of nomadic desert warriors.
 It was built around a church dedicated to the Eidolon of Wisdom, from whom the tribe drew their spiritual identity.
 The city became a center of trade between Eastern spice merchants, northern clothiers, southern farmers, and western mathematicians.